so8uj/ollyo-event-management/README.md

 https://github.com/so8uj/ollyo-event-management.git
 ```
 * Upload the Ripository in your Server/Localhost
-* Upload the datase.sql in your databse
+* Upload the datase.sql in your database
 * Goto core/dabatase.php and change Database Credentials to your Database Credentials
 ```
 core/dabatase.php